CyprusCodes/xest/documentation/docs/run.md

   `Docker is currently not running.
 Please start Docker and repeat xx run again.`

-  restart your `Docker`.
+  restart your *Docker*.

 ### Stop the project

 If at any point you want to stop the project, such in case of updating the `seed-data.sql`, you can do with going into your `terminal` and pressing `ctrl + c`.

-This will stop your `docker`, API and the MYSQL container.
+This will stop your *Docker*, API and the MYSQL container.